 Some of Margaret’s credits include Vox Lux, Beatriz At Dinner, Kong: Skull Island, Keith Richards: Under The Influence, Mr. Dynamite, Get On Up, 42, Crossfire Hurricane, Everything Must Go, The September Issue, It Might Get Loud, Juno, Thank You For Smoking, Me And You And Everyone We Know.
 Margaret won a Grammy for Best Compilation Soundtrack Album for her work on the platinum-selling Juno soundtrack album.
 Additionally, the Get On Up soundtrack was nominated for a 2015 Grammy for Best Soundtrack Album.

 She also music supervised a James Brown documentary titled Mr. Dynamite: The Rise of James Brown.
 The film was directed by Academy Award winner Alex Gibney and released October 27, 2014 on HBO.
-The documentary has since won a 2015 Peabody Award, 2015 Black Reel Award and was nominated for a 2015 Image Award and 2016 Grammy Award.
+The documentary has since won a 2015 Peabody Award, 2015 Black Reel Award and was nominated for a 2015 Image Award and a 2016 Grammy Award for Best Music Film.

-Margaret recently co-produced a Joan Jett documentary that was released in 2018 by Magnolia Pictures and garnered two Critics Choice nominations.
+In 2018, Margaret co-produced a Joan Jett documentary that was released by Magnolia Pictures and garnered two Critics Choice nominations.

 Alison Litton began her career in the music industry over a decade ago in artist promotions.
 In 2001, Litton went on to work for the music placement and website company, SoundTrackSite, where she became the Director of Film & Television Music.
 Her Film & TV placement clients included Bob Dylan and Billy Joel, as well as various other major and indie label artists.
 In tandem with her work at SoundTrackSite, she became a partner and co-creator of the company Fundamental Music where she found and signed musicians and placed their music in many major studio TV shows, films, and video game projects.